okeeffed/developer-notes/manual/System-Design/Glossary.md

 4. **Round Robin Method** — This method cycles through a list of servers and sends each new request to the next server.
 When it reaches the end of the list, it starts over at the beginning.
 It is most useful when the servers are of equal specification and there are not many persistent connections.
 5. **Weighted Round Robin Method** — The weighted round-robin scheduling is designed to better handle servers with different processing capacities.
 Each server is assigned a weight (an integer value that indicates the processing capacity).
 Servers with higher weights receive new connections before those with less weights and servers with higher weights get more connections than those with less weights.
 6. **IP Hash** — Under this method, a hash of the IP address of the client is calculated to redirect the request to a server.

+### Redundant Load Balancers

+LB can be a single point of failure, therefore a second load balancer can be connected to the first to form a cluster.
+In the case that the first LB fails, the second moves from passive to active.